What is an exception?

 - When Matcher can’t reconcile a transaction, it creates an exception in

-OPENstatus. - From there, an analyst picks it up for investigation (
+OPENstatus. - From there, the exception is assigned to an analyst for investigation (

 Status definitions